-In Habsburg ruled Tirol the situation is calm.
-The locals are prospering and the gentry are busy building themselves fancy fortified residences in dramatic locations.
+Thankfully in Hapsburg ruled Tirol the situation is relatively calm.
+The locals are prospering and the gentry are busy building themselves grand fortified residences in dramatic, eye catching locations.
 Karneid Castle near Bozen is an early example.

-The core of the building is built around 1200 CE, probably by the Greifenstein family, cadets of the Counts of Eppan.
-In the following 150 years several other prominent local families own the fief and extend the building by adding a chapel, generous living quarters & extensive fortifications.
+The core of the building stems from around 1200 CE and was most probably built on the ruins of an earlier watchtower.
+Nobody knows for sure who the original builders were but over the 150 years that follow several prominent local families own the fief and extend the building by adding a chapel, generous living quarters & extensive fortifications.

-In 1386 a local landowner named Heinrich von Liechtenstein takes possession of Karneid.
-Not long after a civil war breaks out in the region between the ruling Habsburgs and the local nobility.
-The Liechtensteins side with the latter and Karneid is besieged.
-Heinrich is taken prisoner but after some smooth talking and the payment of a large ransom he is released and allowed to return to Karneid
+In 1386 a local landowner named Heinrich von Liechtenstein takes possession.
+A few years later the local nobility rebel against their Hapsburg rulers.
+The Liechtensteins side with the rebels and Karneid is besieged.
+Heinrich and his sons are taken prisoner but after some smooth talking and the payment of a large ransom they are released and allowed to return to Karneid

-In 1884 Baron Ferdinand von Miller, a wealthy Munich artisan & entrepreneur buys and restores Karneid.
+In 1884 Baron Ferdinand von Miller, a wealthy Munich artisan & entrepreneur bought and restored Karneid.
 Today it is owned by his descendants and is one of the last intact, privately owned medieval fortresses in South Tirol.
 The castle plays an important role in the life of the local community and is available in the summer months for rent as a holiday retreat.